SpencerNold/Simple-Documentation-and-Guide-to-Java-Agents/README.md

 };
 ```

 The `classfileBuffer` parameter is the bytecode bytes of the class being transformed, where the return value will be the transformed bytecode of the class.
-We can use Java ASM and ASM-Tree in order to easily interpret the bytecode, and write it back out as a `byte[]`, returning the class changed with ASM.
-We finally then need to register the transformer with the `Instrumentation` class in our entrypoint method.
+We can use Java ASM in order to easily interpret the bytecode, and write it back out as a `byte[]` (the returned value of the method).
+We finally then need to register the transformer with the `Instrumentation` class in the entrypoint method of our agent, and transform the class(es) we wish to change.

 ```java
 instrumentation.addTransformer(transformer);